Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 Architecture
 ^^^^^^^^^^^^

-PrimAITE is a Python application and will operate on multiple Operating Systems (Windows, Linux and Mac);
+PrimAITE is a Python application and will operate on multiple Operating Systems (Windows, Linux and macOS);
 a comprehensive installation and user guide is provided with each release to support its usage.

 Configuration of PrimAITE is achieved via included YAML files which support full control over the network / system laydown being modelled, background pattern of life, adversarial (red agent) behaviour, and step and episode count.